informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

   2. YES - If it IS in the EoT archive already:
      * Go to the WashU Data Tracker, navigate to the Web Archiving Tracker sheet, and enter agency, webpage name, URL, and mark Y to note that that URL is in the EoT already.
 * If there's anything to report to a WashU data coordinator (something went awry; something was wonderfully successful), leave a note in the notes field on the WashU Data Tracker.

+<b>NOTE:</b> You may find that *many* URLs are already in the EoT archive.
+That's okay!
+So far, one-third of the URLs WashU has checked were not yet in the EoT archive.
+We're calling that success!
+Data Rescue on the national level is being actively coordinated right now, and we just don't have full coordination yet.
+We'll update you when we have better processes...

 🛠️**Skills Needed:** Be able to browse through web pages, check if the site is in the End of Term archive or not, and then fill out a WashU Box spreadsheet detailing what you did.